 After you configure your database user, make sure that DMS Schema Conversion can access your source SQL Server database.
 To set up a network for DMS Schema Conversion, you can use different network configurations.
 These configurations depend on the settings of your source database and your network.
-For more information about available options, see Setting up a network for DMS Schema Conversion.
+For more information about available options, see Schema Conversion.